CELEBRATING THE WINTER HUMAN-POWERED EXPERIENCE

 CHECK LIST: (please include the following with your entry)

 1. Make sure your film is between 3 to 20 minutes and tells an authentic story of backcountry, human-powered recreation or environmental preservation.
-Submissions are by September 15, 2020.
+Submissions are by October 1, 2022 to be considered for the new program.
 We prefer 16:9 aspect ratio at HDTV 1920×1080 square pixels.
 Submitted films should either be in English or include English subtitles.

 2. Provide the following information: